Some Impossibility Results for Inference With Cluster Dependence with Large Clusters: Introduction

-where $z_{1 - \alpha/2}$ is the $1 - \alpha/2$ quantile of $\mathcal{N}(0,1)$.
-In this paper, we investigate whether this type of standard asymptotic inference is possible when the variables exhibit cluster dependence with large clusters.

-First, we consider a Gaussian experiment and the inference problem of a common mean $\mu$ of $X_n = [X_{n,1},...,X_{n,n}]^\top$.
-As our main result, we provide a necessary and sufficient condition for the cluster structure that the long-run variance $\sigma_{LR}^2$ is consistently estimable.
-Our condition for the cluster structure implies that when there is at least one large cluster, i.e., the researcher does not know the dependence structure on a nonnegligible portion of the data, the long-run variance is not consistently estimable.
+Recently, \cite{Hansen/Lee:19:JOE} derived an asymptotic distribution theory for clustered data, including a law of large numbers and a central limit theorem.
+One of their results presents a condition for the cluster structure that is necessary and sufficient for the weak law of large numbers to hold for the sample average of the clustered observations.
+Our paper shows that the same condition is in fact necessary and sufficient for the consistent estimability of the long run variance of the clustered observations as well.
+Our condition for the cluster structure also implies that when there is at least one large cluster, i.e., the researcher does not know the dependence structure on a nonnegligible portion of the data, the long-run variance is not consistently estimable.
 It is not hard to show that the existing cluster-robust variance estimators are inconsistent when the cluster structure is severely misspecified.
 However, to the best of our knowledge, it has not been known whether there exists any consistent estimator of the long run variance when there is a lack of knowledge on the dependence structure on a nonnegligible portion of the data.
-Thus, our paper gives a negative answer to the question of standard inference with large clusters: the standard approach of asymptotic inference based on an asymptotically pivotal test is impossible.

-As shown by the approaches of \cite{Kiefer/Vogelsang:2002:Eca} using time series dependence, and \cite{Donald/Lang:07:ReStat}, \cite{Ibragimov/Muller:10:JBES} and \cite{Bester/Conley/Hansen:11:JOE} with cluster dependence, one does not need to consistently estimate the long-run variance to perform inference.
-To explore further the limits of inference with few clusters, we study the consistent discrimination of the mean under a cluster dependence assumption.
-The consistent discrimination of a parameter refers to the property that there exists a test that has power converging to one against a fixed alternative.
-This property holds in numerous situations where one knows the dependence structure.

-As a second result in this paper, we show that when the sample consists of large clusters, the mean cannot be consistently discriminated if there is only one cluster, i.e., the researcher does not have any knowledge on the dependence structure of the data.
-When the sample consists of large clusters, and the variance of the normalized sum of within-cluster observations is approximately identical across the clusters, a necessary and sufficient condition for the mean to be consistently discriminated at the rate of $\sqrt{n}$ is that the sample consists of at least two large clusters.
-Therefore, if there are at least two large clusters, consistent estimation of the long run variance is not possible, but the consistent $\sqrt{n}$-discrimination of the mean is.
+Our result gives a negative answer to this question.